Jca-Dev/Project_3_Python/README.md

 <h1>How it works</h1>
 <ul>
     <li>The user follows the instructions printed at the top of the terminal.
-Entering the 10 numbers seperated by comma's from the survey results.</li>
+Entering the 10 numbers separated by comma's from the survey results.</li>
     <li>The terminal runs and gives updates and feedback to the user that their input is valid and that its updating the sheet and finally when the sheet has updated successfully.</li>
     <li>Once the terminal has updated the sheet and verified to the user it was successful, it prints the current survey totals.</li>
     <li>The google sheet is updated with the data and returns the totals with a SUM within the sheet at the top.</li>